LukasGadeMEA20/Group302-PCSS-server/README.md

 The client side of the game can be found here:

 # How to install and use
 Step 1: Before using the server on your computer, you must know what your IP-adress is.
-To find your adress, start by searching for ```cmd``` in the Start menu and running it.
+To find your adress, start by searching for ```cmd``` in the Start menu and run it.

 Step 2: Write ```ipconfig``` and press in the command prompt and press ENTER.
 Find the IPv4 Adress and copy the adress beside it.